-Learning about responsive behaviours and the other changes that may occur as the dementia progresses can help prepare you for the ups and downs that often accompany this disease.
+Learning about responsive behaviours and the other changes that may occur as the dementia progresses can help prepare you.
 As you experience new changes, remember that the person with dementia, like anyone else, still has the need for engagement and human connection - simple things like a smile or holding their hand can go a long way.